 The Syndromic Surveillance Unit in the Bureau of Communicable Disease collects data from all 53 emergency departments (ED) in New York City, as required by Section 11.03(d) of the New York City Health Code.
 All ED patient encounters are sent to the Health Department on a daily basis.

-Syndrome: ED patient encounters are categorized into broad syndromes based on chief complaint, or the patient’s reason of visit.
-Text processing algorithms are used to identify words or character strings in the chief complaint which subsequently identifies whether the patient falls into one of the following syndrome categories:
+Syndrome: ED patient encounters are categorized into broad syndromes based on chief complaint, or the patient’s reason of visit, and International Classification of Diseases (ICD-10) discharge diagnosis code.
+Text processing algorithms are used to identify words or character strings in the chief complaint and diagnosis code, which subsequently identifies whether the patient falls into one of the following syndrome categories:

 Geographic data: Data are provided at the citywide, borough, and ZIP code levels.
 There are 140 ZIP code areas, with some small-population ZIPs merged to larger contiguous ZIPs.
 Each ZIP area has 30,000 residents or more.
 Borough is based on the ZIP code of the patient’s residence.
 In the case of missing ZIP code data, the patients are allocated to a probable ZIP code of residence based on the address of ED and demographic characteristics.